-Today we're out on the new 2018 Sea-Doo RXTX300.
-Using a Sea-Doo for towing kids around on tubes, wake boards, water skis, it's cheap, it's easy, it's an economical way to get out on the water.
-With the younger kids, starting off nice and slow and then they just cannot get enough of it.
+Jeff McNiven: Hello, it's Jeff here from Club Marine TV.
+JSW Power Sports here, we're the local Sea-Doo dealer on the Gold Coast.
+Today we're out on the new 2018 Sea-Doo, RXTX 300.
+Using a Sea-Doo for towing kids around on tubes, wakeboards, water skis, it's cheap, it's easy, it's an economical way to get out on the water.
+With the younger kids, starting off nice and slow, and then they just cannot get enough of it.
 As they get older, you can go faster.
 The great thing about the Sea-Doo product is there is a whole bunch of options exactly for tow sports.

-So back here we've got the ski pole, it's retractable, it's removable.
-So if you're not going to use it, we can pull it off the water craft, leave it at home, leave it up the front storage bucket.
-Couple of different tow rope connections are on the Sea-Doo.
-One on top of the ski pilon, very easy, simple, slip knot, on.
-Another one, a stronger one, down on the back of the ski.
-The ski pilon does have a weight restriction on it, so if you're going to load a tube up with two or three adults and give it a hard time, you really want to be towing from the lower, stronger point.
-Kids are lighter application from the ski pole, wake boarding, water skiing, no problems at all.
+Back here, we've got the ski pole.
+It's retractable.
+It's removable.
+If you're not going to use it, we can pull it off the watercraft, leave it at home, leave it out in the front storage bucket.
+A couple of different tie rope connections on the Sea-Doo, one on the top of the ski pilon, very easy, simple, slipknot on, another one, a stronger one down on the back of the ski, the ski pilon does have a weight restriction on it, so if you're going to load a tube up with two or three adults and give it a hard time, you really want to be towing from the lower, stronger point.
+Kids, a lighter application from the ski pole.
+Wakeboarding, water skiing, no problems at all.

-If you're going to run lighter children on tubes, shorten the rope up a little bit, it brings it in, you don't have to have the speed then to get them out on the whip.
-When choosing a ski rope or a tube rope, a brighter color.
-It's better, you can see it.
-If it is floating in the water, it's not going to disappear from your sight.
-A brighter color rope is a far better option if available.
+If you're going to run lighter children on tubes, shorten the rope up a little bit.
+It brings it in.
+You don't have to have the speed then to get them out on the whip.
+When choosing a ski ripe or a tube rope, brighter color.
+It's better.
+You can see it, if it is floating in the water.
+It's not going to disappear from your sight.
+A bright color rope is a far better option if available.

-You need to know your local rules because every state has got different rules, everyone likes having a great time on the water, but it's all about having fun and being safe.
-So you've got everything to do it with here, have a great time, always be courteous to everyone else on the water, but we're out there to have fun and be safe.
+You need to know your local rules because every state has got different rules.
+Everyone likes having a great time on the water, but it's all about having fun and being safe.
+So you've got everything to do it with here.
+Have a great time.
+Always be courteous to everyone else on the water.
+But we're out there to have fun and be safe.